usd-comp230/usd-comp230.github.io/pa4/index.md

 ***Note:*** You are not allowed to use the java `SortedMap` interface or `Collections.sort`, or any other implementations of BSTs or sorting!!!

+**HINT:** You can use the methods you create inside of the other methods you create!

 Your implementation of `DefaultMap` will be graded automatically by tests that we provide.
+We’ll provide a very minimal sanity check in the grader.
+DO NOT rely on it for testing!

 # Part 2: Gradescope Assignment (10 points)